Board Certified Podiatrists | Expert Foot & Ankle Care

 Tendons in Ankle Explained Your Guide to Pain, Injury, and Recovery

 Your ankle relies on a network of tendons—including the Achilles, peroneal, and posterior tibial—to support movement, absorb impact, and maintain stability.
 When these tendons are strained, inflamed, or torn, it can lead to pain, swelling, and limited mobility.
-Whether you’re dealing with tendonitis, a sports injury, or chronic discomfort, understanding the cause and seeking proper treatment is key to recovery.
+If you’re dealing with tendonitis, a sports injury, or chronic discomfort, understanding the cause and seeking proper treatment is key to recovery.
 At Balance Foot & Ankle, with trusted locations in Howell and Bloomfield Hills, Michigan, board-certified specialists offer advanced, minimally invasive care tailored to your needs.
 From diagnosis to rehabilitation, their expert team is committed to helping you walk pain-free and confidently again

 Schedule Your Consultation Today